Specialist mortgage advice

 Monthly payments.
 Calculated with the standard capital-and-interest annuity formula at each lender's rate over your chosen term.

-• Skipton Building Society – 5.55% (5-year fix).
+• Skipton Building Society – 5.65% (5-year fix, product code TM080).
 Zero fees.
 Track Record mortgage for renters with 12 months' history.
-Loan-to-income 4.49×, rising to 5× if total income is £60,000 or more.
+Flat loan-to-income cap of 4.49×.
 Max loan £600,000.

-• Hanley Economic – 6.73% (5-year fix).
+• Hanley Economic – 6.73% (5-year fix, product code MFD675).
 Zero fees.
 Rent-to-Own, manual underwriting.
 Up to 5× income, capped at 133% of your current rent.
 Max loan £350,000.
 Minimum income £25,000.

-• Melton Building Society – 6.05% (5-year fix). £199 fee offset by £199 cashback.
+• Melton Building Society – 6.15% (5-year fix, product code GF004). £199 fee offset by a separate £199 cashback.
 No rental history needed.
-Borrowing capped at 4.5× income.
+No published multiple – individual assessment.
 Max loan £500,000.

-• April Mortgages – 6.55% / 6.75% (10 or 15-year fix). £1,190 fees.
+• April Mortgages – 6.70% / 6.90% (10 or 15-year fix). £1,190 fees.
 Ultra-long fixes with automatic rate reduction.
-Borrowing capped at 4.5× income.
+Borrowing capped at 4.49× income.
 Max loan £600,000.

 100% LTV lender criteria in detail